Categories

 The declaration states “Countries should ensure that competent authorities (including law enforcement and prosecutorial authorities, supervisory authorities, tax authorities, and financial intelligence units) have timely access to adequate, accurate, and current information regarding the beneficial ownership of legal persons”.

 A 2016 FATF report stated that out of 20 G20 members, only 2 had made substantial efforts to set up UBO requirements.
-FATF is promoting the use of technologies and procedures that speed the process and help businesses meet the requirements.
+FATF promotes the use of technologies and procedures that speed the process and help businesses meet the requirements.

 Governments want to put tons of effort so they don’t seem lax when it comes to the war on corruption.
 Whether it is to collect more tax revenue, prevent terrorist financing, or prevent money laundering.
 More and more countries are setting up procedures to help businesses manage ownership due diligence.